osu-mercury-robotics/MercuryRoboticsWebsite/_resources/elec_pcb.md

   * You can place a large copper area directly under your component to give more area for the heat to spread.
 * Heat Sinks
   * Some ICs have a heat sink you can add to remove more heat.
-  * You can also mount heat sinks to PCB boards.
+  * You can also mount heat sinks to the PCB itself.
   * There are even heat sinks for surface mount components.
 * Thermal Redirection
   * You can use vias to channel heat to the other side of the PCB.
   * The other side would then have another large copper area.
   * Again, this creates more surface area for the heat to be removed.
 * Forced Convection
+  * Consider the operating environment.
+PCBs can be cooled with exterior fans if necessary.

 ### High Frequency
-An oversimplification of fields and waves: electrical charges produce electric fields and current produces magnetic fields.
+An oversimplification of electromagnetic fields and waves: electrical charges produce electric fields and current produces magnetic fields.
 Changes in magnetic fields induce electric fields and changes in electric fields induce magnetic fields.
 High-frequency signals have sharp changes that couple (interfere) with nearby conductors.
 This coupling creates induced voltages and currents which can interfere with PCB performance.

 High frequency circuits are complicated but here are some resources.
-* ECEN3613 and ECEN3623 courses
+* Electromagnetism courses (ECEN3613 and ECEN3623 at OSU)
 * [Transmission Theory](https://deltauniv.edu.eg/new/engineering/wp-content/uploads/chap.3.pdf)
 * [High Frequcy PCBs](https://youtu.be/bVdwu1IoX4k)
 * [JLCPCB Impedance Calculator](https://cart.jlcpcb.com/impedanceCalculation)